-It might be the best option if you’re able to score the benefit of a 0 percent introductory APR or a intro balance transfer fee and are planning to pay off the amount within 0% intro APR time duration.
-However, if you fail to make the payment within the 0 percent intro APR time frame it could end up paying high rate of interest and fees which may annul the point of your balance transfer.
+It might be the best option if you’re able to score the benefit of a 0 percent introductory APR or an intro balance transfer fee and are planning to pay off the amount within 0% intro APR time duration.
+However, if you fail to make the payment within the 0 percent intro APR time frame, you could end up paying a high rate of interest and fees which may annul the point of your balance transfer.

 An overview of the Chase Slate Balance Transfer Card